 Online classes at Des Moines University have a specific start and stop date along with due dates for assignments.
 The programs are not self-paced or independent study.

 The academic year is comprised of three 13-week terms, fall, spring and summer term.
 Students must plan to apply by the deadline and be accepted to the program before attempting to register for courses.
-New students are admitted each fall and spring.
+New students are admitted each term.
 See course calendars here.

 What are the application deadlines for online classes?